 It is more important than ever to keep up with malicious trends and scams in the modern world.
 Entire databases worldwide risk being swept from under a company, and the negative tactics used constantly evolve.
-Once a scammer possesses a database, the tactics are put into play, and security must be taken seriously.
+Once a scammer possesses a database, the tactics are put into play, so email security must be taken seriously.

-- Email Protection can be improved with cloud-based spam filtering and anti-spam services.
+- Email protection can be improved with cloud-based spam filtering and anti-spam services.

 - There is more to learn with our Phishing eBook.
 Cybercrime is growing, but defenses are evolving to meet this challenge.

 - Demystifying Phishing Attacks: How to Protect Yourself In 2024

 - What You Need to Know to Shield Your Business from Ransomware

 - Shortcomings of Endpoint Security in Securing Business Email

 - Microsoft 365 Email Security Limitations You Should Know